hplgit/MAlley-slide-templates/README.md

 to get italic text, one writes in plain text `<em>some text</em>` in HTML, `\emph{some text}` in LaTeX, or
 `*some text*` in Markdown and DocOnce.
 The whole slide presentation is a plain text file with instructions.

 A main problem with markup languges is that you have much less control of where slide elements appear on the slide compared with the interactive, visual tools.
-However, markup languages have many
+However, markup languages have some important advantages:
-advantages:

  * excellent support for mathematics and computer code
- * sometimes quicker writing (especially Markdown and DocOnce)
+ * sometimes quicker writing (especially in Markdown and DocOnce)
- * easy to generate slides from text (papers, books)
+ * easy to generate slides from existing papers and books
  * easy to change notation, terms, etc. in a large set of slides

 For at least two decades, [LaTeX/Beamer](http://en.wikipedia.org/wiki/Beamer_(LaTeX)) has been a dominating